-Trust me, I have been there.
-You've opened up your heart, and you're excited to have a deep connection with this person who seems so perfect for you.
+You’ve opened up your heart, and you’re excited to have a deep connection with this person who seems so great for you.

-Maybe you see yourself in this scenario — willing to do most anything to spend time with your partner or win his or her affection and attention.
+Maybe you see yourself in this scenario — willing to do almost anything to spend time with your partner or win his or her affection and attention.

-However, as time progresses, you realize that you are not getting the same time and attention you offer your partner so freely.
+However, as time progresses, you realize that you are not getting the same time and attention you offer your partner.

 You don’t see much effort coming from the other side that demonstrates your partner feels the same way that you do.